digital-archives/HISTGA1011/syllabus/schedule/week_05.md

 has_children: false
 ---

-# Week 4: Preservation Systems - Storage
+# Week 5: Preservation Systems - Storage
 Link to slide deck [Update me]

 {: .label .label-yellow }
 Due

-* Assignment due: Submit your completed <a href="https://digital-archives.github.io/HISTGA1011/assignments/file_format.html">File Format Report</a> to Brightspace.
 * Post your pre-class reading reactions to Brightspace by 3:30pm today.
 * Weekly activity: We will start the <a href="https://digital-archives.github.io/HISTGA1011/activities/archivematica.html" target="_blank">Archivematica Sandbox</a> in class.
 Submit your completed activity summary in Brightspace by the end of the week Sunday.